kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   the delegated case the Job controller creates and manages the `PodGroup` for its own pods even though it does not own the `Workload`.
 - **Universal Representation.** Standard pod-by-pod scheduling is a first-class policy (`Basic`).
   The controller always emits a `Workload`/`PodGroup` for an eligible Job, using `Basic` as the backward-compatible default. `Basic` keeps the standard scheduling outcome, while still participating in the Workload Scheduling Cycle, without enforcing minCount.
 - **Sane Defaults and Escape Hatches.** A `Job` defaults to `Basic`.
-Users can opt in to `Gang`, request topology constraints, and configure disruption modes.

 ### Job API Changes